cxndao/constellation/CIPs/eip-1.md

 There are three types of CIPs:

-- An **Operations EIP** describes any change that affects Constellation DAO operations, such as—changes to its `governance`, ideas for new `programs` or initiatives, or any change or addition that affects the DAO `treasury`.
+- An **Operations CIP** describes any change that affects Constellation DAO operations, such as—changes to its `governance`, ideas for new `programs` or initiatives, or any change or addition that affects the DAO `treasury`.
 Operations CIPs consist of two parts—a design document and its implementation.
 Furthermore, Operations CIPs can be broken down into the following categories:
   - **Governance**: improvements or changes to the governance of Constellation DAO, including its charter, the proposal process, internal discussion, legal matters, and considerations relating to membership, conflicts of interest, ethical questions, and disagremeents.
   - **Programs**: includes improvements and changes to the DAO's software, tools, documentation.
 It also includes matters relating to the growth of the membership, including the development of programs and partnerships, as well as maintaining and safeguarding membership information.
   - **Treasury**: includes improvements or changes relating to the handling of the DAO's assets, its wallets, and the $CXN token